 All that being said, God still needed to address 3 remaining near-fatal spiritual and character flaws in me:

-I’ve already dealt with Item #1 in a previous article entitled The 4 ‘Ds’ of the Devil and Item #2 in an entire series entitled Ask & You Shall Receive so I won’t repeat myself here.
+I’ve already dealt with Item #1 in a previous article entitled The 4 ‘Ds’ of the Devil (the events of which eventually led to my divorce) and Item #2 in an entire series entitled Ask & You Shall Receive so I won’t repeat myself here.

 Humility Through Humiliation